 Head of Central Dispatch

 Beginning in January, Central Dispatch is taking an important step toward creating a safer, more secure marketplace for all: identity verification.
-This process will help confirm every Central Dispatch account is linked to a real individual, add a strong layer of protection against unauthorized access, and make Central Dispatch first automotive logistics marketplace to implement ID verification.
+This process will help confirm every Central Dispatch account is linked to a real individual, add a strong layer of protection against unauthorized access, and make Central Dispatch the first automotive logistics marketplace to implement ID verification.

-All customers will soon need to complete ID verification to continue accessing the marketplace—and completing the process fast and easy!
+All customers must complete ID verification to continue accessing the marketplace—and completing the process is fast and easy!
 All you need is a smartphone or tablet with a camera and a government-issued ID.
-From there, you’ll follow a few simple steps before logging in, then continue using Central Dispatch as you usually do:
+Central Dispatch does not collect or store your personal information.
+Identity verification is securely completed through our trusted partner, Socure—a leading digital verification platform used by over 3,000 organizations.

 1. Go to the Central Dispatch log in page, and click “Start Verification” to begin the process.